 Messrs.
-Alexander, Daggett, Duncan, and Milius are each entitled to participate in insurance, vacation, and other fringe benefit programs that the Company maintains for its other employees.
-The Company provides a 401(k) profit sharing plan, an employee stock ownership plan, group medical insurance, group dental insurance, and group term life insurance to its eligible employees.
+Alexander, Daggett, and Duncan are each entitled to participate in insurance, vacation, and other fringe benefit programs that the Company maintains for its other employees.
+The Company provides a 401(k) profit-sharing plan, an employee stock ownership plan, group medical insurance, group dental insurance, and group term life insurance to its eligible employees.
 The Company pays the country club membership dues of Messrs.
-Alexander, Daggett, Duncan, and Milius.
+Alexander, Daggett, and Duncan.

 Messrs.
-Alexander, Daggett, and Duncan are each parties to employment agreements with NI Holdings, Inc. and Nodak Insurance Company.
-Mr. Alexander's agreement has a term of three years, Mr. Duncan's agreement has a term of two years, and Mr. Daggett's agreement has a term of one year.
+Alexander, Daggett, and Duncan are each a party to employment agreements with NI Holdings, Inc. and Nodak Insurance Company.
+Mr. Alexander's agreement has a term of three years, Mr. Daggett's agreement has a term of two years, and Mr. Duncan's agreement has a term of two years.
 Each of the agreements is automatically extended on each day for one additional day unless either party has given the other party written notice that such party does not agree to extend the agreement.